WGLab/doc-ANNOVAR/docs/user-guide/startup.md

 ## Download and Install

-The latest version of ANNOVAR can always be downloaded [here](https://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
-If you have any issue or question about downloading ANNOVAR, plase refer to [Download ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) for details.
+The latest version of ANNOVAR can be downloaded [here](https://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
+If you have any issue or question about downloading ANNOVAR, plase refer to [Download ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) for more details.

 When you have requested the ANNOVAR from the website and downloaded it, you will receive a compressed file `annovar.latest.tar.gz`, you will need to unzip it.